Articles

 • Offers ultimate flexibility and customization for knowledge management

-• Provides real-time collaboration and AI-powered content tools
+• Provides powerful databases and real-time collaboration

 Cons of Notion:

-• Requires significant setup and ongoing maintenance for training use cases
+• Requires significant setup and ongoing maintenance for training use

 How does Trainual compare to Notion?

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
-The platform provides conditional logic, approvals, and assignments to enforce every step of a process, making it suitable for teams that prioritize operational consistency and audit-readiness.
-It is especially relevant for hospitality businesses that need to standardize procedures across multiple locations and ensure compliance with industry regulations.
+The platform is known for its conditional logic, approvals, and assignments, making it suitable for teams that need to enforce every step of a process.
+It is especially relevant for hospitality businesses that require operational consistency and audit-readiness across multiple locations.

 Pricing

 Process Street uses a custom pricing model based on company size and feature requirements.
-Pricing is not publicly listed for any paid tiers, and all plans require contacting sales for a quote.
-There is no free tier, but a Startup plan is available for smaller teams (starts at 5 users), with features such as:
+Pricing is not publicly listed for any paid tiers.
+All plans require contacting sales for a quote.

 Pros of Process Street:

-• Offers dynamic, conditional workflows for process enforcement
+• Provides dynamic, conditional workflows for enforcing process steps

-• Provides compliance tracking and audit-ready reporting
+• Offers compliance tracking and audit-ready documentation

-• Includes extensive integrations with third-party apps
+• Includes extensive integrations and advanced security features

 Cons of Process Street:

-How does Trainual compare to process street?
+How does Trainual compare to Process Street?

 Ready to standardize your training?
 Get started with Trainual